gualo/textmate-navigator-bundle/README.md

 #### *Call Context Tag*
 This command will use the current context under the cursor to find a matching tagged identifier.
 The context may be either a text selection or the current word as recognized by TextMate.

-If an unique tag is found then Navigator will <a href='javascript:goTo("push_pos");'>push</a> the current cursor position and navigate to the tag file and position.
+If an unique tag is found then Navigator will [push](#push_pos) the current cursor position and navigate to the tag file and position.

 If more than one tag is found then a menu will be displayed allowing you to choose the one you want to "call".
 The selected tags are displayed in up to four groups in this order: